-1. The hearing will begin with the Chair calling the hearing to order, explaining the process and providing an opportunity for all parties to ask procedural questions.

-- 2. The Chair reminds the parties that the proceedings are confidential as required under FERPA and asks each person present to state their name and role for the record. - 3.
-The investigator presents a summary of the information and evidence gained through the investigation process.
-The complainant will then ask questions of the investigator until there are no further questions.
-The respondent will then ask questions of the investigator until there are no further questions.
-The Hearing Panel may then ask questions of the investigator.
-The questioning will continue until both parties and the Hearing Panel have no further questions.
-The investigator then leaves the room. - 4.
-The complainant may present his or her account of the events, followed by questions from the respondent.
-The respondent is not permitted to address the complainant directly, but may present written questions for the complainant to the Chair, who will determine whether the questions are relevant and appropriate and, if so, read them aloud for the complainant to respond.
-The Chair will have the discretion to deny questions that are inflammatory or otherwise not appropriate.
-The Hearing Panel may then ask questions of the complainant.
-The complainant will then present his or her witnesses, with each witness presentation to be followed by questions by the respondent.
-Questions to witnesses need not be in writing but the Chair retains discretion to determine relevancy and appropriateness of the questions asked.
-The Panel will then ask questions of each witness.
-After each witness' initial presentation and questioning, the Chair will query the parties and the Panel as to whether they have any further questions for that witness.
-Once the parties and the Panel have completed their questioning for a witness, the witness is escorted from the room but will remain available for additional questioning until released by the Chair. - 5.
-The respondent may present his or her account of the events, and the same process will be followed as in (4) above. - 6.
-Both the complainant and the respondent may make brief summary statements, in that order, or the Hearing Panel chair may read their written statements aloud.
-The Hearing Panel then may recall any party or witness for further questions.
-After the summary statements and the recall of witnesses are completed, the Chair will close the hearing and dismiss the parties and witnesses. - 7.
-At the conclusion of the hearing, the Hearing Panel will meet in closed session to make a decision on the case by majority vote.
-College counsel may remain in the room but will neither vote nor participate in the deliberations.
-The Chair may participate in the deliberations but may not vote. - 8.
-The Hearing Panel's decision will rest on whether or not the respondent was found in violation of the Policy, based solely on the evidence presented at the hearing.
-The Hearing Panel will use a preponderance-of-the-evidence standard (i.e., whether it is more likely than not that the respondent violated the Policy). - 9.
-The Panel will notify the Dean of Students and Title IX Coordinator of its decision.
-As noted above, both parties have been permitted to provide impact statements and letters attesting to character in sealed envelopes to the Chair of the Hearing Panel at the start of the Hearing Panel.
-These statements will be conveyed to the Dean of Students along with the Panel's decision.

-10. To the greatest extent possible, the complainant and respondent will be notified contemporaneously/simultaneously of the outcome of the hearing by the Chair of the Hearing Panel within 24 hours of the conclusion of the Panel's deliberations.
+- 1. The hearing will begin with the Chair calling the hearing to order and explaining the process. - 2.
+The Chair reminds the parties that the proceedings are confidential and asks each person present to state their name and role for the record. - 3.
+The Chair confirms that both parties have had an opportunity to review the investigation report. - 4.
+The Hearing Panel then questions the Complainant.
+The Respondent is not permitted to address the Complainant directly, but may present written questions for the Complainant to the Chair, who will determine whether the questions are relevant and appropriate and, if so, read them aloud for the Complainant to respond.
+The Chair will have the discretion to deny questions that are inflammatory or otherwise inappropriate.
+The Complainant will have the opportunity to share with the Hearing Panel any questions or comments related to the investigation report.
+The Hearing Panel will then call and ask questions of each witness for Complainant.
+Both parties will have the opportunity to ask relevant questions of any witnesses.

+- 5. The Hearing Panel will question the Respondent and witnesses for the Respondent following the same process outlined in (4) above. - 6.
+At the conclusion of the hearing, the Hearing Panel will meet in closed session to make a decision on the matter by majority vote.
+College counsel may remain in the room but will neither vote nor participate in the deliberations. - 7.
+The Hearing Panel's decision will rest on whether or not the Respondent was found in violation of the Policy, based solely on the evidence presented at the hearing.
+The Hearing Panel will use a preponderance-of-the-evidence standard (i.e., whether it is more likely than not that the Respondent violated the Policy). - 8.
+The Panel will notify the Dean of Students and Title IX Coordinator of its decision. - 9.
+To the greatest extent possible, the Complainant and Respondent will be notified simultaneously of the outcome of the hearing within 24 hours of the conclusion of the Panel's deliberations. - 10.
+Both during and after a hearing, neither the Respondent or the Complainant (or their advisors or representatives) may contact a member of the Hearing Panel about the hearing or the decision of the Hearing Panel.
+Any questions or concerns must be directed to a Title IX Coordinator and/or expressed in an appeal, as outlined below.